-- 1. Each district school board shall establish a comprehensive program for student progression from one grade to another based on student's mastery of the standards in specifically English Language Arts, mathematics, science, and social studies standards. - 2.
+- 1. Each district school board shall establish a comprehensive program for student progression which shall be based upon an evaluation of each student's performance, including how well he masters the performance standards approved by the State Board. - 2.
 The district program for student progression shall be based upon local goals and objectives which are compatible with the State's plan for education and which supplement the performance standards approved by the State Board of Education. - Student promotion is based on evaluation of each student's achievement of the 3.
 Florida Standards.
 Each year the district will review and establish standards for determining how well each student has mastered the performance standards approved by the State Board of Education and the district.
 Schools will provide frequent monitoring of the student's progress in meeting desired levels of performance.
 Each student's progression from one grade to another is based, in part, upon proficiency in reading, writing, science, and mathematics.
 If a student does not achieve the required level of performance, he or she must receive remediation in accordance with the guidelines for an individual progress monitoring/Response to Intervention (Rtl) Multi-Tier System of Supports (MTSS) plan or be retained with an intensive program that is different from the previous year's program and that takes into account the student's learning style.
 The school will review and determine an appropriate alternative placement for a student who has been retained two or more years.
 Parents must be informed of their students' progress in meeting academic standards.